know-cujojs/know/src/documents/tutorials/modules/authoring-amd-modules.html.md

 Authoring AMD modules is super easy.
 There are just three things to remember:

-1. wrap your code in a `define()`
+1. Wrap your code in a `define()`.
-2. list your dependencies
+2. List your dependencies.
-3. return something!
+3. Return something!

 ## define()